Skip to Content

 Fethiye Peninsula – Walking Distance

-The distance around the Fethiye Peninsula is around 8 miles (or 13 km for the metric people).
+The distance around the Fethiye Peninsula is around 8 miles – or 13 kilometres for the metric people.

-Although it’s a road walk, the road isn’t heavily used and you’ll usually only be passed by a vehicle every 10 minutes or so.
+Although it’s a road walk, out of season, the road isn’t heavily used and you’ll only be passed by a few vehicles.

-In the past, vehicles were more of a rarity but these days, the bays around here are more popular.
+In the past, vehicles were more of a rarity but these days, the bays around here have been developed and are more popular.
+So expect more passing traffic in high season.

 As a bonus, the tarmac makes it very easy underfoot so you can concentrate on enjoying – and taking photographs of – the beautiful scenery of Turkey’s Turquoise Coast and the Gulf of Fethiye.